ring-team/KarstNSim_Public/README.md

 Public version of KarstNSim, a C++ code for 3D Karst Network Simulation.

 Its inputs and outputs are ASCII files and it can be run through a single command.
-It adapts the Karst simulation code proposed by ** Paris, A., Guérin, E., Peytavie, A., Collon, P., Galin, E., 2021.
+It adapts the Karst simulation code proposed by <b> Paris, A., Guérin, E., Peytavie, A., Collon, P., Galin, E., 2021.
 Synthesizing Geologically Coherent Cave Networks.
 Comput.
 Graph.
-Forum 40, 277–287. https://doi.org/10.1111/cgf.14420 which is available on Github at : https://github.com/aparis69/Karst-Synthesis **
+Forum 40, 277–287. https://doi.org/10.1111/cgf.14420 which is available on Github at : https://github.com/aparis69/Karst-Synthesis. </b>
 This implementation includes modifications as compared to this initial independant version, in order to better suit geological data and information.

 The first version of KarstNSim was done in the frame of <b> Benoit Thebault </b> master's thesis, supervised by Pauline Collon.
 It was presented in the 2022 RINGMeeting in: <b> Thebault, B., Collon, P., Antoine, C., Paris, A., Galin, E., 2022.
 Karstic network simulation with γ -graphs, in: 2022 RING Meeting. </b>